bryanedds/Nu/CODING_STANDARD.md

 ```
     let fn optValue =
         match optValue with
-        | Some value -&gt; // do what we actually intended to do in this function
+        | Some value -> // do what we actually intended to do in this function
-        | None -&gt; // handle the missing case
+        | None -> // handle the missing case
 ```

 13) Surround tuples with parens to keep evaluation ordering and intent clear.
 For example, write this -